May 7, 2026

 • Managing user group memberships

-These actions give IT more control and reduce context-switching, while streamlining user lifecycle management.
+These actions give IT more control, reduce context switching, and streamline user lifecycle management.

 With ClearFeed's AI agents and smart automations, you can: